 R953-1.
 Authority and Purpose

 1.2.
 Implementation of Federal Law and Rules: 28 CFR 35 implements Title II of the Americans With Disabilities Act, 42 U.S.C.
-12201, which provides that no qualified individual with a disability, by reason of such disability, shall be excluded from participation in or be denied the benefits of the services, programs, or activities of public entities such as the Office of the Commissioner or State Board of Regents, or be subjected to discrimination by this or any such entity.
+12201, which provides that no qualified individual with a disability, by reason of such disability, shall be excluded from participation in or be denied the benefits of the services, programs, or activities of public entities such as the Office of the Commissioner or Board of Higher Education, or be subjected to discrimination by this or any such entity.